mkante/Goose/README.md

 db.password = test
 db.driver = com.mysql.jdbc.Driver
 ```
-The default location of `goose.properties` is the current directory.
+The default location of `goose.properties` is your current directory.
 You can change that with extensions property `goose.configDir`.

 ```
 goose {
 	configDir = 'custom/directory'
 }
 ```
-To rename the configuration use `goose.configFile`.
-It must be a valid properties file
+Goose also supports profiles, a profile provides a way to load specific configuration for your environment.
+You define a profile by passing the system property `-Dprofile=prod` then goose will search for `goose-prod.properties`.
+If your profile doesn't exist, goose will NOT fallback to `goose.properties`.

+Here is the general format of a profile

 ```
-goose {
-	configFile = 'goose_prod.properties'
-}
+goose-{profile}.properties
 ```

 Don't forget to add the correct JDBC connector to classpath.
 Checkout [Maven repoository](http://mvnrepository.com)